Richard Kanyerezi

-Richard Bwogi Masembe Kanyerezi MBChB, MD, FRCP, (13 September 1934 – 30 December 2019), was a Ugandan physician and academic.
+Richard Bwogi Masembe Kanyerezi (13 September 1934 – 30 December 2019), was a Ugandan physician and academic.
 At the time of his death, he was the Chairman of the Board of Kampala Hospital, a private hospital that he co-founded and co-owned in Kampala, Uganda's capital city.
 He served in the past as Professor of Medicine and Head of the Department of Internal Medicine at Makerere University School of Medicine.
 He was a consultant physician, specializing in the field of Rheumatology.

 Background and education

 He was born in Buganda, on 13 September 1934, to Asanansio Masembe and Manjeri Masembe.
 He attended Mityana Primary School, before transferring to Mityana Secondary School for his O-Level studies, graduating in 1952.
 In 1953, he joined Kings College Budo for his A-Level education, graduating in 1954.
 In 1955, he entered Makerere University to study human medicine, graduating in 1963, with a Bachelor of Medicine and Bachelor of Surgery degree.
 He later studied for and was awarded the postgraduate degree of Doctor of Medicine.
 He studied in the United Kingdom and was awarded the degree of Member of the Royal College of Physicians, specializing in Rheumatology.
 Later, he was elected Fellow of the Royal College of Physicians.
 He also studied at Harvard University, as a Fulbright Scholar.